KyleMayes/vulkanalia/tutorial/book/src/presentation/image_views.md

 ```

-Create the `create_image_views` function and call it right after swap chain creation in `App::create`.
+Create the `create_image_views` function and call it right after swapchain creation in `App::create`.

 ```rust,noplaypen
 impl App {